drone/docs/content/usage/notify.md

 # Overview

 Notifications are triggered at the end of your entire build.
 If you are running a matrix build the notification is sent after all matrix jobs complete.
-Please note notifications are executed after your build has terminated and will not write any output to your build logs.

 Example Slack notification using the Slack plugin: